 - Knowing how to compose a great photo is a key photography skill.
 See our guide to composition in photography for lots of tips on this subject

-- We have a guide to what depth of field is and when you would want to use it, as well as a guide to bokeh in photography
+- We have a guide to depth of field and when you would want to use it, as well as a guide to bokeh in photography

-- If youโre looking for more advice on specific tips for different scenarios, we also have you covered.
-See our guide to Northern Lights photography, long exposure photography, fireworks photography, tips for taking photos of stars, and cold weather photography.
+- For specific photography scenarios, see our guides to Northern Lights photography, long exposure photography, fireworks photography, taking photos of stars, and cold weather photography

-- If youโre looking for a great gift for a photography loving friend or family member (or yourself!), take a look at our photography gift guide,
+- Looking for a great gift for a photography lover?
+See our photography gift guide

-- If youโre in the market for a new camera, we have a detailed guide to the best travel cameras, as well as specific guides for the best cameras for hiking and backpacking, the best compact camera, best mirrorless camera and best DSLR camera.
-We also have a guide to the best camera lenses.
+- If you’re in the market for a camera, we have a detailed guide to the best travel cameras, plus specific guides for the best cameras for hiking, the best camera for safari, the best compact camera, best mirrorless camera, and best DSLR camera.
+We also have a guide to the best camera lenses

 Looking to Improve Your Photography?